 - Ending forced marriage in Australia

-- 150th anniversaries of the Eureka Stockade, Royal Botanic Gardens in Melbourne
+- 150th anniversaries of the Old Colonists' Association of Victoria, Eureka Stockade, Royal Botanic Gardens in Melbourne

 - The opening of The Australian Garden in Cranbourne,